 Charlie Christian

 Charles Henry Christian (July 29, 1916 – March 2, 1942) was an American swing and jazz guitarist.
-He was among the first electric guitarists and was a key figure in the development of bebop and cool jazz who transformed the electric guitar from a rhythm instrument into a leading solo voice in jazz.
+He was among the first electric guitarists and was a key figure in the development of bebop and cool jazz.
 He gained national exposure as a member of the Benny Goodman Sextet and Orchestra from August 1939 to June 1941.
-His single-string technique, combined with amplification, helped bring the guitar out of the rhythm section and into the forefront as a solo instrument.
-For this, he is often credited with leading to the development of the lead guitar role in musical ensembles and bands.
+His single-string technique, combined with early adoption of the electric guitar, helped bring the guitar out of the rhythm section and into the forefront as a solo instrument.
+For this, he is often credited with pioneering the development of the lead guitar role.

 Similar Artists